olooney/oranlooney.com/content/post/ml-from-scratch-part-0-introduction.md

 Motivation
 ----------

+"As an apprentice, every new magician must prove to his own satisfaction, at least once, that there is truly great power in magic." - The Flying Sorcerers, by David Gerrold and Larry Niven

 How do you know if you really understand something?
 You could just rely on the subjective experience of *feeling* like you understand.
 This sounds plausible - surely you yourself of all people should know, right?
 But it runs head-first